-If you’re looking for an easier alternative to making a whole turkey for the holidays, try this simple one-pan roast that can still serve up to 10 guests.
+If you’re looking for an easier alternative to making a whole turkey for the holidays, try this simple roast.
 Individual turkey breasts are seasoned with flavorful herbs and cooked together with a medley of vegetables to add healthy nutrients and save time.
 Root and cruciferous vegetables like Brussels sprouts, sweet potatoes and carrots are packed with fiber and cancer-fighting phytochemicals.
-Explore our healthy, holiday recipes for side dish options and more seasonal inspiration.

 - 1 tsp. salt

 - 2 (2 1/2 lb. each) bone-in, skin on turkey breasts